 Dijkstra's approach is new.
 In the classic approach, the number of levels of precedence is hard-coded into the algorithm.
 Dijkstra's algorithm can handle any number of levels of precedence without a change in its code, and without any effect on its running speed.

-The results of 1961 transformed the Operator Issue.
-Before ALGOL, parsing operator expressions essentially was parsing.
-After ALGOL, almost all languages will be block-structured and ad hoc string manipulatons are no longer adequate -- the language as a whole requires a serious parsing technique.
-Parsing operator expressions becomes a side show, or so it seems.
+The results of 1961 transform the Operator Issue.
+Up until ALGOL, parsing has essentially been parsing operator expressions.
+After ALGOL, almost all languages will be block-structured and ad hoc string manipulations will no longer be adequate -- the language as a whole will require a serious parsing technique.
+Parsing operator expressions will be a side show.
+Or so it seems.

-Also by 1961, we have BNF.
+Also, as of 1961, we have BNF.
 This gives us a useful notation for describing grammars.
-It allows us to introduce our Basic Operator Grammar (BASIC-OP):
+BNF allows us to introduce our Basic Operator Grammar (BASIC-OP):

 In addition, while pure recursive descent cannot parse operator expressions, it can recognize them.
-This means pure recursive descent may not be able to create the parse subtree for an operator expression itself, but it can recognize the expression and hand control over to a specialized operator expression parser.
+Pure recursive descent may not be able to create the parse subtree for an operator expression itself.
+But it can recognize the expression, and hand control over to a specialized operator expression parser.
 This seems to be what Lucas' 1961 algorithm did, and it is certainly what many other implementations did afterwards.
-Adding the operator expression subparser makes the implementation only quasi-Chomskyan, but this was a price the profession has been willing to pay.
+Adding the operator expression subparser makes the implementation only quasi-Chomskyan, but this is a price the profession will be willing to pay.

 Alternatively, a recursive descent implementation can parse operator expressions as lists, and add associativity in post-processing.
-This pushes some of the more important parsing out of the syntactic phase into the semantics but, once again, it seemed that Chomskyan purity had to be thrown overboard if the ship was to stay afloat.
+This pushes some of the more important parsing out of the syntactic phase into the semantics but, once again, it seems that Chomskyan purity will have to be thrown overboard if the ship is to stay afloat.

 Bottom line: as of 1961 the Operator Issue takes a new form.
 Because of the Operator Issue, recursive descent is not sufficient for practical grammars -- it must always be part of a hybrid.